pagkly/Zed/Investopedia3/What Is Currency.md

 ### About National Currencies

 According to WorldAtlas.com, 180 national currencies recognized by the United Nations are currently in circulation.
-Another 66 countries either use the U.S. dollar or [peg their currencies](https://www.investopedia.com/terms/c/currency-peg.asp) directly to the dollar.
+Another 66 countries either use the U.S. dollar or [[peg their currencies]](https://www.investopedia.com/terms/c/currency-peg.asp) directly to the dollar.

 Most countries issue their own currencies.
 For example, Switzerland's official currency is the Swiss franc, and Japan's is the yen.
-An exception is the [euro](https://www.investopedia.com/terms/e/euro.asp), which has been adopted by most countries that are members of the European Union.
+An exception is the [[euro]](https://www.investopedia.com/terms/e/euro.asp), which has been adopted by most countries that are members of the European Union.

 ### 180